minblock/ogkushcoin/README.md

 OGCoin uses scrypt as a proof-of-work algorithm designed to study and patent new Marijuana strains.

-2.5 minute block targets
-subsidy halves in 840k blocks (~4 years)
-~42 million total coins
-2 Million premined amount for fundraising
-2000 Confirmations per mined block
+2.5 minute block targets, subsidy halves in 840k blocks (~4 years), ~42 million total coins.
+2 Million premined amount for fundraising.
+Each block that is mined needs atleast 2000 confirmations before your OGCoins can be used.

 The rest is the same as Bitcoin.
 50 coins per block